 The so-called “one bite rule” for dog bites holds people liable for injuries caused by their pets if they knew or should have known of the dog’s dangerous tendencies.1

-Example: Bob’s dog Biff nips the mailman on the ankle, leaving red teeth marks without breaking the skin.
-While the mailman shrugs it off, Bob is on notice that Biff bites people.
+Example: Bob’s pit bull Biff nips the mailman on the ankle, leaving red teeth marks without breaking the skin.
+While the mailman shrugs it off, Bob is on notice that Biff bites people due to that first bite.

 1.1.
 How is the one bite rule different from a strict liability rule?